pattern

 wide-ranging or covering a large area or scope

-Ex: The artist painted sweeping landscape , capturing the vastness of the open fields and distant mountains .
+Ex: The artist painted a sweeping landscape , capturing the vastness of the open fields and distant mountains .

 daily words